hindman/optopus/README.md

 to remember little more than a mostly already-known syntax.
 Note that [Example 1](#example-1) used what Optopus calls a usage-variant syntax: it expressed the full command-line grammar in schematic form.
-Example 2 uses a closely related syntax, called opt-help syntax.
+Example 2 uses a closely related syntax, called opt-spec syntax.
 Each line configures a single Opt (a configuration object representing a positional argument or option) using the same syntax seen in the first example, optionally accompanied by one or more aliases and help text.
-Because the opt-help syntax is more featureful at the level of individual Opts (it can declare aliases and help text), it is often the easiest mechanism to use for non-trivial scripts that do not have any special grammatical needs.
+Because the opt-spec syntax is more featureful at the level of individual Opts (it can declare aliases and help text), it is often the easiest mechanism to use for non-trivial scripts that do not have any special grammatical needs.